drc-cs/FALL24-CS326/lectures/L16_natural_language_processing_ii/slides.md

 ### Diversification

-Re-ranking can also be used to diversify the search results by ensuring that the retrieved documents cover a wide range of topics.
+Diversify the search results by ensuring that the retrieved documents cover a wide range of topics.

-### Query Expansion
+### Query Expansion & Rephrasing

 For example, if a user asks about "academic integrity", the system could expand the query to include related terms like "plagiarism" and "cheating".
 This will help retrieve more relevant documents.